DC801/BM-Badge/SD_Card/MAGE/README.md

 **Collision details**

 - In the upper-left corner of the screen is a more detailed view of the actual math behind the collision algorithm.
 Map makers creating original scenarios can safely ignore this part of vector view.

-If a map's collision is behaving oddly in terms of doors not triggering, collision boundaries misbehaving, etc. you might try turning on vector view to see what the game is really doing.

-If hex editor control is disabled, you will not be able to trigger vector view.

 ## Debug Mode